clickataxi/api-documentation/index.md

 ### <a id="lookup_companies" href="#lookup_companies">GET /companies/lookup</a>

-Requests address, taxi company and address formats for a given location.
+Requests address, company and address formats for a given location.

 #### Request parameters